 Others delete things like negative blog comments and then act like everyone agrees with them.
 Both are a crock.
 And both are easily caught.

 Remember, readers can subscribe to comments or posts including via email (including through third party RSS subscription services, so you can’t prevent this as long as you have feeds).
-You never know who still has an archive of your old material.
+You never know who still has an archive of your old material in their inbox.